 Bottom Line

-A large sum of your unclaimed money may be resting in the government’s hand without your knowledge.
+A large sum of your unclaimed money may be resting in a government trust without your knowledge.
 Sometimes, the government will find you and give it back.
 But you can always track it down first.
 Start by searching the MissingMoney.com database, which is connected to the government agencies holding unclaimed property.
 Also check with the IRS for missing tax refunds.
 And contact previous employers, banks and other financial institutions for money you may not have cashed or held onto.

 Tips on Retrieving Unclaimed Money

-• If you don’t want to do all the dirty work yourself, a financial advisor can help you unearth virtually all your unclaimed money.
+- If you don’t want to do all the dirty work yourself, a financial advisor can help you unearth virtually all your unclaimed money.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/asadykov, ©iStock.com/NoDerog, ©iStock.com/Deagreez